laurieroy/rails-strava-clone/README.md

 Application time zone is set to the current_user's time zone, default value is UTC.

+For the weekly totals, the default start date is the Monday of the current week.

 Auth: Devise

 UI: bootstrap 4 with devise-bootstrapped